CSublow/milestone-project-2/README.md

 The line represents the emissions data of either all vehicles, or a custom selection of vehicles as defined by the user.
 The chart is rendered using DC.js's lineChart class.
 If the user hovers over the line, they can see the exact figure in kilotons of the emissions for a given year.

-The line chart within the wireframes is quite barebones; it was during development where I was able to explore the capabilities of the DC.js library that the finished look of the chart took effect.
+The line chart within the wireframes is quite barebones; it was during development, where I was able to explore the capabilities of the DC.js library, that the finished look of the chart took effect.
 This can be said about all the charts within the app.

 ### Composite Chart
 The composite chart is the second chart from the top when the layout is stacked, and the top-right chart when the layout is in columns.
-Similarly to the line chart, this chart represents emissions data over time with the years on record on the x axis and the years on record on the y.
+Similar to the line chart, this chart represents emissions data over time with the years on record on the x axis and the years on record on the y.
 Unlike the line chart, the composite chart allows a comparison of trends for different vehicles by rendering multiple lines at once, this being achieved with DC.js' compositeChart class.
 The user can select which lines they want to render using the select boxes.

 The chart also contains a legend, with each vehicle type colour coded.
 If the user hovers over an item in the legend, the corresponding line on the chart becomes bolder, and the opacity of the other lines is reduced, allowing the user to easily see which item on the legend represents which line.

 If the user hovers over a data point on a line, the tooltip displayed shows the vehicle type, year and emissions value for that particular data point.

 ### Pie Chart
 The pie chart is the third chart from the top when the layout is stacked, and the bottom left chart when the layout is in columns.
 The pie chart allows a clearer visualisation of the proportion of emissions generated by each vehicle type.
-The pie chart can be filtered via the select boxes to show data for either the whole period, or one or more years.
+The pie chart can be filtered via the select box to show data for either the whole period, or one or more years.

 The pie chart features a legend showing what vehicle type corresponds to what colour.
 Hovering over an item in the legend highlights the corresponding pie chart segment.
 The segment is also highlighted if the user directly hovers over it; additional information is displayed on hover in a tool tip, containing the vehicle type, emissions in kilotons, and the exact percentage figure represented by the segment.

-The chat does not feature labels; the user must rely on the colour scheme, hover and highlight functionality to orientate themselves around the chart.
-Although labels could be easily included using DC.js, it was felt including labels would make the chart inconsistent; some of the pie chart’s slices are tiny, and even with external labels the user would not be able to clearly see which label corresponds to which slive.
+The chart does not feature labels; the user must rely on the colour scheme, hover and highlight functionality to orientate themselves around the chart.
+Although labels could be easily included using DC.js, it was felt including labels would make the chart inconsistent; some of the pie chart’s slices are tiny, and even with external labels the user would not be able to clearly see which label corresponds to which slice.
 The pie chart is nevertheless included as it gives a good sense of the proportion difference in emissions between high polluters (e.g. petrol cars) and lesser polluters, such as buses and coaches.
 ### Bar Chart
 The bar chart is the bottommost chart when stacked, and bottom-right when the layout is columnar.
 Vehicle type is shown on the x axis, with emissions in kilotons on the y axis.
 The bar chart provides users with an easy way to compare the relative sizes of emissions between vehicle types.